tinymce/tinymce-docs/enterprise/mentions.md

 Users can communicate every day using `@username` on social networks and can expect to be able to use them when creating content too.

+### Buy TinyMCE Mentions

 Mentions is available as a stand-alone plugin or as part of the Pro Bundle.
-To learn more about all the options, check out the [pricing and plans here](https://www.tiny.cloud/pricing/).
+To learn more about all the options, check out the [pricing and plans here](https://apps.tiny.cloud/products/atmention/).
+OEM and enterprise customers should [contact sales directly](https://www.tiny.cloud/contact/).

 There are two deployment options.
 One is with TinyMCE Cloud, the other is the more traditional Self-hosted route, requiring an additional [server-side component]({{ site.baseurl }}/enterprise/server/) to be installed and configured.